hrlblab/AFM_kidney_cells/stage2_paper/README.md

   | CellViT   |  RGB | | |

 - Due to storage limits, the **best model weights** are listed above and saved in [model_weights](./model_weights/); all model weights are available on [Google Drive](https://drive.google.com/drive/folders/1ztkcIC63Kjwafq6tHuEnENSdZ8-H3gSz?usp=sharing).

+### 4. QuPath-StarDist Models

+- StarDist achieves the best performance after fine-tuning on our kidney data.
+We provide [*"How to installed and use our pretrained models in QuPath"*](../qupath_stardist/README.md)

+- Representative fine-tuned Qupath models in [stardist-qupath](./model_weights/stardist-qupath).

 ## License